frankwei/SimpleConstraint/README.md

 Installation
 ============
-Just drag and drop SimpleConstraint folder into your project, and you're good to go.
+Just drag and drop the SimpleConstraint folder into your project, and you're good to go.

 License
 =======